ebrelsford/Leaflet.loading/README.md

 ## Usage

+Leaflet.loading is only tested on Leaflet version 0.6 or greater.
+It will almost certainly not work with older versions of Leaflet.

 Include `Control.Loading.js` and create a map with `loadingControl: true` in its options.
 Then style your loading indicator. `Control.Loading.css` contains a start in this direction.
 The simplest case would be adding a 16 x 16 loading gif